 - Environmental Review Record documentation, including required publication costs

 - Lien development and filing

 - Mortgage recording

 - Income verification

 - Federal Labor Standards Compliance

 - Section 3 Compliance

+- Davis Bacon (if applicable)

 - Financing/interest incurred for project implementation

 Exception Policy

 IEDA will consider exceptions to the program guidelines on a case-by-case basis.
 All exceptions must be submitted in writing with the application and include a justification.
 Exceptions should enhance the benefit to LMI households or areas.